 4) GFF is looking only for movies shot on physical media (Film reels, old video tapes, etc. Hard drives, SD cards, etc. are not eligible)

-5) Any individual / family can only send a maximum of 1 hour of footage to begin with.
+5) Any individual / family can only send a maximum of 1 hour of film footage / 3 hours of video footage to begin with.

 6) Any individual submitting footage must fill out a signed copyright release form.